jbellsey/redux-model-utils/README.md

 This model has one public action (`getLocation()`), which triggers an async request to the browser for its latitude and longitude.
-It has one observable property (`location`), which is an object holding the device's coordinates.
+It has one private action (`setLocation()`), which is called after we get the coordinates back from the API.
+There is one observable property (`location`), which is an object with the device's coordinates.

 The view code will be shown next.